List of foreign Canadian Premier League players

-Current

-This is a list of players currently occupying one of the seven spots designated for foreign players.
+This is a list of players currently occupying one of the seven roster spots designated for foreign players.
 Canadian Premier League teams may sign a maximum of seven international players, out of which only five can be in the starting lineup for each match.
-The following players are considered foreign players for the 2022 season.
-This list does not include Canadian citizens who represent other countries at international level.
+The following players are considered foreign players for the 2024 season.
+Some players are considered to be domestic, though they do not represent Canada, (e.g. Osaze De Rosario) through reasons like holding Canadian citizenship, being a refugee, or being a permanent resident.

-Players in bold denote players who have been capped at senior international level.

-All-Time

-Players in bold denote players who have been capped at senior international level.
+If not stated otherwise, the country the player is under is the country they were born in.

+In bold (for this section): players who have played at least one CPL game in the current season (2024 Canadian Premier League season).